By Amy Gorin, MS, RDN

 What Dietitians Actually Eat For Dessert

-While I love gingerbread houses and candy canes, I hand pick what I eat while watching holiday movies, hanging holiday lights, and partaking in other holiday cheer activities.
+While I love gingerbread houses and candy canes, I hand pick what I eat while watching my favorite Christmas movies, hanging holiday lights, playing holiday games, and partaking in other holiday cheer activities–ahem, drinking hot cocoa!

 I'll be the first to admit that I love the sweet treats of winter, from peppermint mochas to gingerbread cookies to a good 'ol glass of eggnog.
 But of course, there's festive food and drink everywhere this time of year, so I can't endlessly indulge.

 I decide when it's worth it to have the real thing–yes to a delicious gingerbread cookie!–and when I take healthier shortcuts, like having a glass of eggnog kefir instead of the traditional recipe.

 So as my holiday gift to you, I'm taking you to dessert school.
 That's right!
 You're about to learn what other dietitians and I designate as "worth it" in the dessert department, as well as the three vocabulary words you must know when selecting a store-bought dessert.